Ranji1226/Ranji1226/README.md

 - 👋 Hi, I’m @Ranjith
 - 👀 I’m interested in electronics and software
-- 🌱 I’m currently learning Digital communication and ML
-- 📫 How to reach me ...

 <!---
 Ranji1226/Ranji1226 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.